gjlbeckers-uu/aglcheck/README.rst

 |           | VT4   |  dcafgc |
 +-----------+-------+---------+

-In this string design, there is a bias in shared maximum chunk length (A) and corresponding duration (B):
+In this string design, there is a bias in shared maximum fragment length (A) and corresponding duration (B):

 .. image:: example_figures/example_fig_sharedchunklength_1.png
     :width: 100%

 Quantifications and visualizations can be produced based on a very simple, human readable and writable text file (yaml format) that lists the strings of interest, and, optionally, defines categories to be compared and other information (see example_)

 .. _example: https://github.com/gjlbeckers-uu/aglcheck/blob/master/aglcheck/datafiles/wilsonetal_natcomm_2015.yaml

 aglcheck can produce HTML tables that highlight in color where in strings matches are found (e.g., see table_)

 .. _table: https://rawgit.com/gjlbeckers-uu/aglcheck/master/example_figures/example_table.html

 aglcheck was initially written to analyze string sets for potential confounds based on acoustic similarity in a sample of 9 AGL studies in nonhuman animals for the scientific paper:

 Beckers, G.J.L., Berwick B.C., Okanoya, K. and Bolhuis, J.J.
 (2016) What do
 animals learn in artificial grammar studies? *Neuroscience & Biobehavioral